1948 United States presidential election: Results

 This was the last election where the Prohibition Party and the Socialist Party of America presidential candidate received over 100,000 votes.

 This was the last election until 1996 in which the Democrats won Arizona and the last until 1964 in which they won California, Colorado, Florida, Idaho, Iowa, Montana, Ohio, Oklahoma, Tennessee, Utah, Virginia, Washington, Wisconsin, and Wyoming.
 It was also the last election until 1964 in which South Carolina did not vote for the official Democratic nominee.
 Thurmond's 2.4% is the lowest popular vote percentage for a candidate who won all of a state's electoral votes.
 The 1948 presidential election contrasted with other elections across the world during this period, for Truman was a war leader who managed to win election (Churchill and De Gaulle both left office shortly after the end of the war).
 This was the first election since 1836 in which a Democratic presidential candidate won the presidency without South Carolina, and the first ever in which a Democrat won the presidency without Louisiana, Alabama, and Mississippi.
-Furthermore, this is the last time a Democratic presidential candidate won without New York, Pennsylvania, Maryland, and Delaware.
+Furthermore, this is the last time a Democratic presidential nominee won without New York, Pennsylvania, Maryland, and Delaware.
 It is also the first of two occasions since 1916 that Oregon and Washington did not support the same party (the other being in 1968).
 This election is the only time since 1888 that New Jersey and Illinois did not support the same party.